Electric vs. combustion - are electric boat engines worthwhile?

 Our opinion: There is no alternative to electric motors when it comes to volume ... apart from muscle strength, of course, here you are even doing something good for your health!

-2. Emission-free and a clean affair
+2. exhaust-free and a clean affair

 3. No maintenance costs and cheap operation!